 Since its launch in 2020, Zeevou has won the Most Innovative New Hospitality Technology award at the Innovation & Excellence Awards 2020, the Best Channel Manager award at Shortyz 2020, The Best Hospitality Management Automation Platform 2020, and even picked up VRMB’s Keystone Awards 2021 as Best Small- to Mid-Sized RPMS.

 Following the onset of the COVID-19 pandemic and a subsequent shrinkage of buyer activity in the hotel market, Paymán began purchasing hotels and guesthouses across the UK.
 As the number of good deals available outpaced the funds at hand, the idea of Paymán Investments was born.
-This allowed for the creation of a tax-efficient business structure, while also reducing the risk to any one investor by spreading their funds across a large investment portfolio.

 In his spare time, he enjoys playing the clarinet and classical guitar, exploring traditional Persian chanting, as well as cooking and learning new languages.
 He is also involved in the running of a number of ancillary businesses, such as CustomEyes.me and Studenio, and has also contributed to setting up The Ward & Brown Foundation.